 Choose the De Ville Trésor if:

-- You want a manual-wind movement and are comfortable with a winding routine every 2–3 days
+- You want a manual-wind movement and don’t mind winding it every two to three days

-- An exhibition caseback with a full, rotor-free movement view matters to you
+- A caseback with a full, rotor-free movement view matters to you

 - You prefer a minimal, unadorned bezel and clean case lines